Wicklets/wick-editor/.github/ISSUE_TEMPLATE/bug_report.md

  - Browser [e.g. stock browser, safari]
  - Version [e.g. 22]

+**Do you have a suggested solution to this issue? (ex. has another program fixed this bug a certain way?
+Are you familiar with where in the code base someone would need to fix this issue?)**

 **Additional context**
 Add any other context about the problem here.